physik932/code-sample/README.md

 Started with fixing the test.
 As I've never worked with Spring Boot, I cloned the Spring Boot Hello World as an example.

+I've set up a basic H2 database using Spring.
+I'm really surprised how easy it was to add the dependency, a schema, and data file to prototype the H2 setup in my local web app.
+Most of the magic is being done by Spring and that is awesome.

+The plan now is to tie CRUD operations to H2 with the REST operations in my controller.

+If I have time, I'm planning to tie my domain to elastic bean stalk and route53 to set up a basic web app in AWS.
+If I have more time, I'll add some basic front end or error handling.

 ### TODO
  - Research a form of persistence to update and save the MOTD.
    - H2 or HSQLDB allow for in memory db; familiar with H2.